-I have assumed that the insurance company price would be calculated on an actuarial basis similar to that implied by bulk annuity quotations seen by Willis Towers Watson at around the valuation date.
+I have assumed that the insurance company price would be calculated on an actuarial basis similar to that implied by bulk annuity quotations seen by WTW at around the valuation date.
 However, there is very limited capacity in the market for annuities that provide increases in line with Pensions Increase (Review) Orders, and having considered the limited evidence available I have assumed that PIRO increases might have been secured on terms broadly equivalent to those available for RPI increases.

 In addition, it is difficult to estimate what costs may be associated with unwinding some of the insurance contracts that the Scheme holds should that be necessary.
 For example, we understand that the Artemis contract would incur significant cost if converted to individual annuities.
-For the purposes of the Solvency estimate at 31 March 2021, no adjustment is made to the liabilities in respect of the Artemis contract.
-However, in the asset value we have allowed for the value of assets identified in the asset valuation provided by BA Pensions, which is lower than the value of the corresponding liabilities (the difference effectively represents the costs of surrendering the Artemis policy which may be necessary in certain discontinuance scenarios).
-This is consistent with the method used in calculating the 31 March 2018 solvency estimate.
+For the purposes of the solvency estimate at 31 March 2024, the asset value attributed to the Artemis contract is in line with the asset valuation provided by BA pensions at the same date but I have made allowance for the cost of securing the liabilities to be £355 million higher in order to make an allowance for the potential costs that might have been involved in novating the Artemis policy to individual annuity policies at the valuation date.

-I have assumed the cost of implementing the winding-up to be £72 million (2018: £120 million).
+I have assumed the cost of implementing the winding-up to be £53 million (2021: £72 million).